PerryAsleep/StepManiaChartGenerator/StepManiaChartGenerator/docs/HowItWorks.md

 ## PerformedCharts

-Once the `ExpressedChart` has been determined, a [PerformedChart](https://github.com/PerryAsleep/StepManiaLibrary/blob/main/StepManiaLibrary/docs/PerformedChart.md) is generated for the output [ChartType](https://github.com/PerryAsleep/StepManiaLibrary/blob/main/StepManiaLibrary/docs/ChartType.md), which defines the best way to execute the `ExpressedChart` on the output `ChartType` using specific arrows.
+Once the [ExpressedChart](https://github.com/PerryAsleep/StepManiaLibrary/blob/main/StepManiaLibrary/docs/ExpressedChart.md) has been determined, a [PerformedChart](https://github.com/PerryAsleep/StepManiaLibrary/blob/main/StepManiaLibrary/docs/PerformedChart.md) is generated for the output [ChartType](https://github.com/PerryAsleep/StepManiaLibrary/blob/main/StepManiaLibrary/docs/ChartType.md), which defines the best way to execute the [ExpressedChart](https://github.com/PerryAsleep/StepManiaLibrary/blob/main/StepManiaLibrary/docs/ExpressedChart.md) on the output [ChartType](https://github.com/PerryAsleep/StepManiaLibrary/blob/main/StepManiaLibrary/docs/ChartType.md) using specific arrows.
 This is then converted to a StepMania `sm` or `ssc` file and written back to disk.

 ## Visualizations

-The application can optionally output html [Visualizations](Visualizations.md) of the `ExpressedChart` and the `PerformedChart`.
+The application can optionally output html [Visualizations](Visualizations.md) of the [ExpressedChart](https://github.com/PerryAsleep/StepManiaLibrary/blob/main/StepManiaLibrary/docs/ExpressedChart.md) and the [PerformedChart](https://github.com/PerryAsleep/StepManiaLibrary/blob/main/StepManiaLibrary/docs/PerformedChart.md).
 This is primarily meant for debugging.